 As Australia’s second largest coral reef, Ningaloo Marine Park is the perfect place to go snorkelling.
 The reef stretches along 260 kilometres (162 miles) of coastline and is easiest to access from the town of Exmouth, which is just a two-hour flight north from Perth.
 With Ningaloo Reef Dive, you can cruise out to the reef and spot some of the 500 species of fish and wide variety of marine life that live in these waters.

-The marine environment surrounding Rottnest Island a huge number of secluded beaches and incredible snorkelling spots.
+The marine environment surrounding Rottnest Island includes a huge number of secluded beaches and incredible snorkelling spots.
 Popular spots for snorkellers include The Basin, Parakeet Bay, Parker Point, Little Salmon Bay and Little Armstrong Bay.

 A 2.5-hour drive south of Perth is the city of Busselton, which features the longest wooden pier in the Southern Hemisphere.
 The 1.8-kilometre (1.1-mile) long jetty is home to some brightly coloured coral and fish, so visitors can take a snorkelling tour with Dive Busselton Jetty or do a self-guided exploration of the jetty’s marine life.